smyth78/studentplotter/README.md

 Open your web browser and visit `http://localhost:8050` to view the application.

+Please see the test data csv file in this repo called 'student_plotter_data.csv'.
+This can be used to explore the features of studentplotter.

 ## Features

 - Produce summary statistics for features of a dataset